-Step 2: To access the Internet over broadband or a network, connect one end of an Ethernet cable to your iMac and the other end to a cable modem, DSL modem, or network.
+Step 2: To access the Internet or a network, connect one end of an Ethernet cable to the Ethernet port on your iMac.
+Connect the other end to a cable modem, DSL modem, or Ethernet network.

 Note: Your iMac also comes with AirPort Extreme technology for wireless networking.
-For information about setting up a wireless connection, choose Help > Mac Help, and then choose Library > AirPort Help.
-Also see "Getting Answers" on page 28.
+For information about setting up a wireless connection, choose Help > Mac Help, and search for "AirPort."